 While the Foundation’s primary focus is on projects in London, it also supports initiatives across the UK and – by invitation only – for international projects.

-Grants, ranging from £5,000 to £150,000, are awarded twice a year.
+Grants, ranging from £5,000 to £100,000, are awarded twice a year.
+The average grant tends to be for around £20,000.
 Please note that organisations looking to apply for more than £75,000 are advised to contact the Foundation in the first instance.

 The Foundation supports diverse forms of cultural expression, encompassing both traditional and contemporary mediums, such as: